(A) Policy statement

-(b) Ensures that all health care components secure all health information subject to these security regulations, housed or transmitted electronically, hold reasonable protections depending on the needs and current technology in place.
+(c) Ensures that all health care components secure all PHI subject to these security regulations, housed or transmitted electronically, hold reasonable protections depending on the needs and current technology in place.
 These reasonable protections will include:

 Develops procedures including certification, incident response and reporting, contingency planning, documented policies and procedures and training;

-(f) Understands the "HIPAA" security rule and how it applies within each covered component.
+(g) Understands the HIPAA security rule and how it applies within each covered component.

-(g) Develops appropriate policies and procedures to comply with the "HIPAA" security rule,
+(h) Develops appropriate policies and procedures to comply with the HIPAA security rule,

-(h) Analyzes and manages reasonably anticipated threats to the security of integrity of "ePHI" within each covered entity.
+(i) Analyzes and manages reasonably anticipated threats to the security of integrity of electronic ePHI (ePHI) within each covered entity.

-(i) Ensures availability of "ePHI" through proper storage, backup, disaster recovery plans, contingency operations, testing, and other safeguards.
+(j) Ensures availability of ePHI through proper storage, backup, disaster recovery plans, contingency operations, testing, and other safeguards.

-(k) Implements "ePHI" access controls and termination of access.
+(l) Implements ePHI access controls and termination of access.

-(l) Identifies, evaluates threats to the confidentiality and integrity of "ePHI".
+(m) Identifies, evaluates threats to the confidentiality and integrity of ePHI .

-(m) Protects against uses or disclosures of "ePHI" that are not permitted under the privacy standards.
+(n) Protects against uses or disclosures of ePHI that are not permitted under the privacy standards.

-(n) Responds to security incidents and actual or suspected breaches in the confidentiality or integrity of "ePHI" and maintaining security incident tracking reports.
+(o) Responds to security incidents and actual or suspected breaches in the confidentiality or integrity of ePHI and maintaining security incident tracking reports.

 (H) Workforce members

-The failure of a workforce member to comply with this policy or any "UT" policy or procedure that relates to "HIPAA" or "IT" security will be grounds for discipline under the applicable disciplinary policies or collective bargaining agreement.
+The failure of a workforce member to comply with this policy or any UToledo policy or procedure that relates to HIPAA or IT security will be grounds for discipline under the applicable disciplinary policies or collective bargaining agreement.
 These disciplinary proceedings shall not apply to workforce member "whistleblower" activities, crime victims or complaints, investigations or opposition as set forth in the applicable regulations.
-The "UT ACE" must document any sanctions applied under the disciplinary policies or collective bargaining agreements.
+The UToledo ACE must document any sanctions applied under the disciplinary policies or collective bargaining agreements.